Chineasy

 While the book introduces common Chinese characters, it does not teach pronunciation or grammar, and thus does not teach how to read or use the language, although it does use voice recordings for the users to mimic.

-Chineasy’s first app, Chineasy, launched in 2018, makes it fun and easy to learn Chinese words on-the-go through flashcards and quizzes.
-The app is awarded as Editor’s Choice and has reached number 2 in the UK and number 6 in the US Apple App Store’s education category.
-It was featured on the new Apple Watch App Store during the keynote address at the 2019 Worldwide Developers Conference in San Jose.
-The Chineasy app is a 2022 Apple Design Award finalist for Delight & Fun.
+Chineasy's first app, Chineasy, launched in 2018, provides interactive flashcards and quizzes.
+Recognized as an Apple App Store Editor's Choice, the app reached #2 in the UK and #6 in the US in the education category.
+Chineasy was also featured during the keynote address at Apple’s 2019 Worldwide Developers Conference (WWDC) in San Jose.
+In 2022, the app was a finalist in the Apple Design Awards for its emphasis on Delight & Fun.

+In 2024, Chineasy released the Talk Chineasy app.

 Set of characters

 Chineasy teaches sometimes traditional and sometimes simplified forms.
-Hsueh argued that traditional and simplified forms of Chinese still share a great number of characters, and in real life – just as in the case of British English and American English – you will come across both forms.
+Hsueh argued that traditional and simplified forms of Chinese still share a great number of characters, and in real life – just as in the case of British English and American English – one will come across both forms.
 Where they differ, she shows the other version as well.
-Chineseasy Everyday teaches over 400 of the most used and useful Chinese characters, phrases and sentences.
-In addition to learning characters the learner will also experience many stories that explain Chinese customs and culture.